The catalytic converter warning light ranks amongst the most misunderstood dashboard indicators that drivers encounter.

 What Does the Catalytic Converter Light Mean?

-Your catalytic converter warning light illuminates when the vehicle’s onboard diagnostics detect an issue with the exhaust emission control system.
+Your catalytic converter warning light illuminates when the vehicle’s onboard diagnostics detect an issue.
+This issue relates to the exhaust emission control system.

 The system monitors several critical functions:

 Modern cars use sophisticated sensors to compare oxygen levels upstream and downstream of the catalytic converter.
-When these readings indicate the converter isn’t performing efficiently, the warning system activates to alert you to the problem.
+When these readings indicate the converter isn’t performing efficiently, the warning system activates.
+This alerts you to the problem.

 Common Causes of Catalytic Converter Problems